Crock Pot Cheeseburger French Fries with Special Sauce is a reimagined, totally tasty take on classic burgers and fries!

 For the Special Sauce:

-• Add the first eight ingredients (ground beef through salt and pepper) to a 6 quart crock pot then cook on high for 4 hours, breaking the meat up/stirring three times.
+• Add the ingredients to a 6-quart crock pot then cook on high for 4 hours, breaking the meat up/stirring three times.

-• Bake french fries on a large baking sheet according to package directions then season with homemade seasoned salt while still warm.
-Drain enough meat to cover french fries then spoon on top, and then sprinkle on shredded sharp cheddar cheese.
-Broil for 1-2 minutes or until cheese has melted.
+• Bake french fries on a large baking sheet according to package directions then season with homemade seasoned salt while still warm and toss to coat.
+Drain enough meat to cover french fries then spoon on top.
+Sprinkle shredded cheese on top then broil until cheese has melted, 1-2 minutes.
 Top french fries with chopped tomato, finely minced white onion, and special sauce, then serve with extra special sauce for dipping.

 Notes